Thank you for your interest in piano study at the University of Arizona Fred Fox School of Music!

 - memorization is required, with the exception of works written after 1945

-- Please prepare a 45-minute program demonstrating a variety of styles and techniques.
+- Prepare a 45-minute program demonstrating a variety of styles and techniques.

-- Having at least one work from the 18th Century and one from the 20th/21st Century will help us evaluate your potential as a degree candidate; an etude of virtuosity is highly recommended, as well.
+- Inclusion of at least one work from the 18th Century and one from the 20th/21st Century will help us evaluate your potential as a degree candidate; an etude of virtuosity is highly recommended, as well.

 - Memorization is required, with the exception of works written after 1945.

 M.M. and D.M.A in Collaborative Piano:

 - a selection of works for voice and piano in two languages